10 Good Reasons For Writing Your Business Plan Yourself

 The business plan is generally the last thing you want to focus on.
-It takes a lot of time and forces you to slow down, marshal your thoughts and write them down which you’d prefer not to do since you’d rather be engaged in starting up the business.
-But you can’t run away from it, because you know that the bank will want to see it and that the landlord of the store front you fell in love with will ask for a copy.
-So, if you can afford to, you hire someone,a recently graduated MBA, to write it for you (and you get your money’s worth … LOL… something utterly useless!)
+It takes a lot of time and forces you to slow down. and marshal your thoughts.
+And to write them down which you’d prefer not to do since you’d rather be engaged in starting up the business.
+But you can’t run away from it, because you know that the bank will want to see it.
+And that the landlord of the store front you fell in love with will ask for a copy.
+So, if you can afford to, you hire someone, a recently graduated MBA, to write it for you (and you get your money’s worth … LOL… something utterly useless!)

 You need to write it yourself and here we’ll spell out ten good reasons why.